 Dates: July 15-17, July 22-24 and July 29-31, 2022

 Glastonbury has Paul McCartney and Billie Eilish this summer.
 But if electronic dance music is your thing, go to Tomorrowland.
-After all, it’s the world largest, with 400,000 attendees in 2019.
+After all, it’s the world’s most significant, with 400,000 attendees in 2019.
 What’s more, this year’s summer music festival will be held on three weekends, instead of two.
-This means that organizers expect this year to be even bigger, with a whopping 600,000 music fans.
+This means organizers expect this year to be even bigger, with a whopping 600,000 music fans.

 Who’s In The Lineup At Tomorrowland

-Tomorrowland will host more than 700 performers, including some very big names.
-That is to say Steve Aoki, Martin Garrix, Hardwell, Tiësto, Armin van Buuren will be on the main stage.
+Tomorrowland will host more than 700 performers, including some huge names.
+That is to say, Steve Aoki, Martin Garrix, Hardwell, Tiësto, and Armin van Buuren will be on the main stage.
 But it’s also important to realize that there are at least 15 other stages, including Atmosphere and Freedom.
-Other artists you can see are Alesso, Diplo, Amelie Lens and Charlotte de Witt, along with Eric Prydz’s HOLO show.
+Other artists you can see are Alesso, Diplo, Amelie Lens, Charlotte de Witt, and Eric Prydz’s HOLO show.

 How To Get To Tomorrowland

-In order to accommodate 600,000 people, this mega summer music festival has to have several transportation options.
-In this case, the best ways are by shuttle bus or by train and then a shuttle.
-Buses will be operating by De Lijn from the Boom train station to the festival grounds.
+To accommodate 600,000 people, this mega summer music festival has to have several transportation options.
+In this case, the best ways are by shuttle bus or train and then a shuttle.
+De Lijn will operate buses from the Boom train station to the festival grounds.
 That is coupled with the Tomorrowland City Shuttles, serving Brussels and other cities.
-On the other hand, you can drive, take a taxi or use the Kiss and Ride (K&R) option.
+On the other hand, you can drive, take a taxi, or use the Kiss and Ride (K&R) option.
 Of course, you can also bike to the festival.
 Boom is nearly halfway between Brussels and Antwerp.

 Related: Reasons To Study In London, England